BretFisher/kubernetes-mastery/slides/k8s/configuration.md

 ---

-## More about the downward API
+## More about the Downward API

 - [This documentation page](https://kubernetes.io/docs/tasks/inject-data-application/environment-variable-expose-pod-information/) tells more about these environment variables

-- And [this one](https://kubernetes.io/docs/tasks/inject-data-application/downward-api-volume-expose-pod-information/) explains the other way to use the downward API
+- And [this one](https://kubernetes.io/docs/tasks/inject-data-application/downward-api-volume-expose-pod-information/) explains the other way to use the Downward API

   (through files that get created in the container filesystem)